 - 1. Member States shall establish a list of the competent authorities responsible for areas where a registration procedure applies pursuant to Article 4. - 2.
-Access to the information transmitted pursuant to Article 9 shall be granted to the competent authority only where the intended purpose of the processing is one of the following: - (a) monitoring compliance with the registration procedures referred to in Article 4; - (b) implementing and ensuring compliance with rules governing the access to and the provision of short-term accommodation rental services, provided that those rules do not violate the principles of non-discrimination and proportionality and comply with Union law. - 3.
-Competent authorities listed pursuant to paragraph 1 shall retain activity data in a secure manner as long as necessary for the purposes referred to in paragraph 2 and no longer than 1 year after their receipt.
-Those competent authorities may, in accordance with the laws of the Member State, share activity data in particular with the following: - (a) authorities tasked with developing laws, regulations or administrative provisions concerning access to and provision of short-term accommodation rental services; - (b) entities or persons carrying out scientific research, analytical activities or developing new business models, where this is necessary for the purpose of those activities.
+Access to the information transmitted pursuant to Article 9 shall be granted to the competent authority only where the intended purpose of the processing is one of the following: - (a) monitoring compliance with the registration procedures referred to in Article 4; - (b) implementing and ensuring compliance with rules governing the access to and the provision of short-term accommodation rental services in line with Union law.

+- 3. Competent authorities listed pursuant to paragraph 1 shall retain activity data in a secure manner as long as necessary for the purposes referred to in paragraph 2 and no longer than 18 months after their receipt.
+Those competent authorities may, in accordance with the laws of the Member State, share activity data without any data that can identify individual units or hosts, including registration numbers and URLs of the listings and the relevant information transmitted pursuant to Article 5(1), point (a) (1) to (4), in particular with the following: - (a) authorities tasked with developing laws, regulations or administrative provisions concerning access to and provision of short-term accommodation rental services; - (b) entities or persons carrying out scientific research, analytical activities or developing new business models, where this is necessary for the purpose of those activities.

-Those competent authorities shall not share any data that can identify individual unit or hosts, including registration numbers, the URL of the listings and the detailed address.
-By way of derogation, those competent authorities may share with authorities referred to in (a) the information contained in Article 5(1) (a) points 1-4, in accordance with the laws of the Member State and subject to appropriate safeguards for data protection.
+This notwithstanding, those competent authorities may share with authorities referred to in (a) the information contained in Article 5(1) point (a) (1) to (4), in accordance with the laws of the Member State and subject to appropriate safeguards for data protection, including, where applicable, Article 6(4) of Regulation (EU) 679/2016.